agsb/minute/README.md

 Or a layout based on frequencies and finger movements, in classic or personal chosen texts, from Carpalx <http://mkweb.bcgsc.ca/carpalx/> ?

-All those are most based in thousands of classic texts, maybe from centuries ago, but today where we can search and analyse thousands texts ?
-Answer is Google. <https://ai.googleblog.com/2006/08/all-our-n-gram-are-belong-to-you.html>.
+All those are most based in thousands of classic texts, maybe from centuries and Google makes those available at <https://ai.googleblog.com/2006/08/all-our-n-gram-are-belong-to-you.html>.

-The n-gram analysis are already done in <http://www.norvig.com/mayzner.html> and a confortable layout in <https://www.preprints.org/manuscript/202103.0287/v1>, explained at <https://engram.dev/>
+A great Google n-gram frequency analysis was done by Peter Norvig at <http://www.norvig.com/mayzner.html>.

-The engram layout for a classic five rows by 58 keys or ergonomic five rows by 62 keys.
+The Engram is systematic approach for confortable keyboard layout, done by Arno Klein in <https://www.preprints.org/manuscript/202103.0287/v1>.
+The Engram, for classic 58 keys or 68 ergonomic keys, is explained at <https://engram.dev/>.

-"By ETAOIN SRHLDCU !", the _minute keyboard_ must envolve and simplify it for 20 keys in 16 mapped layouts.
+The _minute keyboard_ must envolve and simplify engram, for 20 keys in 16 mapped layouts.

-The good point ?
-The minute does not need old layouts adaptative training, it's a complete new aprouch.
+The good point ? it's a complete new aprouch.

-Where is the keyboard mapped layouts ?
+Where is the keyboard mapped layouts ? https://github.com/agsb/minute/blob/main/Keymaps.md
 # License

 [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]